Leadership Institute for Academic Librarians

 The institutional environment confronting leaders of academic libraries has never been more complex and challenging.
-Demands for new services and capabilities frequently outstrip available resources.
-Technology has become a key factor in almost every important decision.
+Technological change is fundamentally redefining the core role, purpose and function of the academic library.
+Newly emerging information services and capabilities frequently outstrip available resources.
 Library leaders must provide articulate, sound leadership and find more effective ways to integrate their priorities into campus-wide planning efforts.

 The Leadership Institute for Academic Librarians provides the tools and insight needed to improve your leadership effectiveness and help your library respond to a rapidly shifting landscape.
 It is designed for those who must think strategically about emerging student and faculty needs, changing expectations of library staff, new technologies and long-range plans for the library.
 The curriculum will deepen your insights and broaden your repertoire of useful approaches to leadership.
 It will also provide a valuable opportunity for participants to assess their own leadership strengths and weaknesses in a supportive and engaging learning environment.

 The program focuses on two key questions:

 - How well positioned is your organization to meet current and future challenges?